awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 ### Unusable Encrypted File System<a name="unusable-encrypt"></a>

 An encrypted file system consistently returns NFS server errors\.
-These errors can occur when EFS can't retrieve your master key from KMS for one of the following reasons:
+These errors can occur when EFS can't retrieve your master key from AWS KMS for one of the following reasons:

 + The key was disabled\.